To High School Students Looking to Go onto College:

 2. Apply for Financial Aid as Soon as Possible: You have a bit more time on this goal, for the most part; the federal deadline for having your Free Application for Federal Student Aid (FAFSA) completed isn’t until midnight, June 30th.
 That said, there are different deadlines for each state, including some that are quite close (Connecticut’s deadline is February 15th, for example).
 You want to make sure that you have your forms submitted by that time; unless your parents saved quite a bit for your college admission, you’re probably going to need student loans or other financial aid to make it through eight semesters of study.
 While you’re at it, familiarize yourself with the rules related to your student loans, including the conditions when you can take advantage of student loan deferment and the student loan interest deduction.

 3. Decide Where You Want to Go to School: This might be more for the juniors or younger high school students than the seniors, per se; by this point in the year, most of you seniors have probably formed some strong opinions about where you want to go, and as mentioned above, have hopefully applied already, probably to multiple schools.
 Still, it’s worth considering which school you’d most want to attend.
 It might seem like the most prestigious private school should be at the top of the list, but prestige often comes with a high price tag.
 It can be much easier on your (or your parents’) wallet if you start at a public university (particularly within your own state) or even a community college for the first few years of your college career, before possibly moving on to a private school.
 Particularly if you haven’t settled on a major yet, and are just taking general courses, it can save you tens of thousands of dollars to start in a lower priced school.
 (Just be sure that the school you want to end at will accept transfer credits from the school you start at; the cost advantages are lost if you have to spend several semesters retaking classes you’ve already finished.)
+You could even consider taking some courses online, as this will expand your schooling options while limiting the amount of money that it will cost you.
+For example, if you have your heart set on going to a school on the other side of the country, but simply can’t afford the costs associated with relocating, you could try to earn your degree through that university’s online offerings.
+Some of the highest ranked universities in the country now feature online courses and you will receive the same level of schooling that you would on-campus, except you will not have to take on the prohibitive costs of relocating.

 4. Finish Your High School Career Strong: Once the applications are sent out and the wait for replies begins, it’s tempting to stop focusing on your high school studies; after all, you’re basically a college student now, so why bother with high school courses?
 But this ‘senioritis‘ can have negative effects on your ability to get into a good college; universities consider your senior year course load while evaluating your admissions, and can rescind admission offers if they notice a drop in grades your last year.
 Make sure that the courses you take remain challenging, and be sure to do well in them; until you’re actually attending college classes, don’t give your future school reason to doubt your commitment to academics.
 One way to do that is: